Washing and Cleaning

 In our busy lives we do not always have time to keep up with the necessary maintenance of our crafts.
 We sometimes barely have time to rinse the boat and flush the engine after a long day on the water.
 Sometimes, boats go unused for extended lengths of time and collect dirt and leaves and mildew and rust.

-What can detailing your boat involve?
+What can cleaning your boat involve?

 • Removing dirt, stains, rust, and mildew from all surfaces and compartments, including bilge and console compartments

-• Cleaning and waxing the helm, console, and T-top
+• Cleaning the helm, console, and T-top

 • Removing scum and barnacles

-Where can I detail your boat?
+Where can I clean your boat?

 • Anywhere your boat is on a trailer: topside and hull

-• On a lift at your home: topside and hull
+• On a lift at your home: topside

-• Docked at a marina: topside and possibly hull
+• Docked at a marina: topside

 Some Before and After Pictures